SJHH-Nguyen-D/sharpestminds_project/interview_questions_and_notes/answers_to_common_interview_questions.md

 5. When lambda is 0, there is no regularization and no penalization of the model coefficients, as the penalty has been zero'd out by the lamda, thus the model is essentially just minimizing the sum of squared residuals.
 6. The penalty does not affect all the parameters of the model all the same.

+	{sum of squared likelihoods} + {lambda * sum(learned_variable_coefficients**2)}

 L2-Ridge regression is similar to L.A.S.S.O. regression except for a few important DIFFERENTiations.

-1. it is not differentiable.
-It is the absolute shrinkage selection operator after all
+1. it is differentiable.
-2. you take the absolute value of the slope instead of the squared value of the slope/parameter/learned_feature_weights
+2. you take the squared value of the slope instead of the absolute value of the slope/parameter/learned_feature_weights
-3. The big difference between L1-L.A.S.S.O. regression (which uses the coefficients**2) and L2-Ridge regression (which uses the absolute value of the coefficients), is that L1-L.A.S.S.O. regression can only shrink the slop asymptotically close to 0, whereas L2-Ridge regression can shrink the slope ALL THE WAY to 0.
+3. The big difference between L1-L.A.S.S.O. regression (which uses the abs(coeffs_)) and L2-Ridge regression (which uses the coeffs**2), is that L1-L.A.S.S.O. regression can only shrink the slop asymptotically close to 0, whereas L2-Ridge regression can shrink the slope ALL THE WAY to 0.
 4. For L.A.S.S.O., no matter how small you make lambda, you can't shrink the coefficients of the features down to zero.
 However, for Ridge regression, you can shrink the learned parameters down to 0.
 This can be used as a method to do feature selection/ and reduce overfitting at the same time.
 It is a little bit better than L.A.S.S.O. regression in this regard at reducing the variance in models that contain a lot of useless variables.
 This makes the final equation easier to interpret.
 5. Ridge regression tends to shrnk all of the paramters of the correlated variables together.
 This is the opposite of L1-LASSO Regression, where in L1-LASSO regression, we tend to only pick one of the correlated variables (if there are correlations among variables) and then it eliminates the other ones that are highly correlated.
 ``````